sanatbatra/TradingDeepRL/index.md

 ### Conclusions

 The training and validation curves, as well as the test results point towards the fact that the agent is learning a profitable strategy that buys low and sells high.
 Furthermore, minimal hyperparameter tuning was done during the training process and that's always a good sign.
 Altough the agent is able to learn from the technical indicators provided to it, external information such as sentiment from news, could serve as a great addition to the observation space.
-Maybe the agent could even avoid the losses suffered during the market fall as a result of the coronavirus in March 2020, if provided with sentiment from news or blogs.
+Maybe the agent could even avoid the losses suffered during the market fall as a result of the coronavirus in March 2020, if provided with sentiment from the news or blogs.